dangoldbj/openclaw-simplex/README.md

 # @dangoldbj/openclaw-simplex

-> **TL;DR:** Run OpenClaw agents over SimpleX with no phone numbers, no hosted bot APIs, and full end-to-end encryption.
+> **TL;DR:** Run OpenClaw agents over SimpleX with no phone numbers, no hosted or unofficial bot APIs, and full end-to-end encryption.

 Privacy-first SimpleX messaging channel for OpenClaw.